Achievable logoAchievable logo

 Right to vote for the Board of Directors

-Additionally, the BOD is responsible for nominating and overseeing the fund’s investment adviser (the company responsible for investing the fund’s assets).
-The investment adviser employs the fund manager, the person responsible for investing the fund’s assets.
-These are important roles as they control shareholder money.
-Once the investment adviser is appointed, shareholders must approve* their initial contract, which can last no more than two years.
-The contract is subject to annual renewal from there, although only one of the BOD or majority shareholder votes must approve (not both).
+Once the investment adviser is appointed, shareholders must approve* the initial advisory contract.
+The initial contract can last no more than two years.
+After that, the contract is subject to annual renewal, and approval can come from either the BOD or a majority of shareholder votes (not both).
 If the fund performs poorly, the BOD can replace the investment adviser and fund manager.

 Right to vote on fund-specific matters